UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Low out-of-pocket maximums

 Low out-of-pocket maximums on your Oregon health insurance plan help you have your insurance company cover your expenses quicker.
 A low out-of-pocket plan is an excellent choice if you visit the doctor regularly or have expensive medical needs.
-The PacificSource Health Plans’ Navigator Gold 1500 is an ideal choice at $539 monthly and $5,500 out-of-pocket maximum.
+The PacificSource Health Plans’ Navigator Gold 1500 is ideal at $539 monthly and $5,500 out-of-pocket maximum.

 High out-of-pocket maximums